SuraajVarne/Capstone-Project--CSCE-/README.md

 - **Libraries/**: External libraries or plugins used in the project.
 - **Builds/**: Build output files for different platforms.

-## Features

-### Key Features of the Capstone Project:
-- [Feature 1: Example: VR interaction with real-time controller input]
-- [Feature 2: Example: Unity scenes for different interactions]
-- [Feature 3: Example: Integration with AI or other systems]

 ## Requirements